-You are encouraged to discuss the homework with other students, as long as you write your own code and submit your own work.
+You are encouraged to discuss homework questions with other students, as long as you write your own code and submit your own work.
 Finding a study group is a great idea.
 The purpose of homework is for you to learn the course material, not to prove that you already know it.
 Therefore, you can expect to receive substantial assistance from the course staff.
 You're welcome to help others once you solve a problem.

+You are not allowed to copy solutions or share your solution to a question with other students who haven't completed the question already.
+You are not allowed to use solutions that you find on the internet.
 If you are stuck on a problem, come get help instead of copying the answer from someone else or the Internet; you'll still get credit and won't be flagged for cheating.